5 Best Smart Locks for Seniors

 Schlage Z-Wave Connect Camelot Touchscreen Deadbolt

-The Schlage Z-Wave Connect Deadbolt makes an ideal gift your elderly loved on.
-The device redefines what it means to be secure by offering all of the high-level security features into a single door lock.
+The Schlage Z-Wave Connect Deadbolt redefines what it means to be secure by offering all of the high-level security features in a single door lock.

 As an advanced lock, it can be paired with a multitude of home automation systems such as Amazon’s Alexa, Wink, Iris systems, and Samsung’s SmartThings Hub.
 This means you don’t need to share temporary access codes to grant access to occasional guests.
 There’s a lot more flexibility with the device as it can be paired with a Z-wave compatibility remote or a proximity sensor for maximum automation.